Hoshaiah/demo-commit/cs-facts.md

 - **2025-07-19:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
 - **2025-07-19:** Binary search runs in O(log n) time but requires the input to be sorted first.
 - **2025-07-19:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
+- **2025-07-20:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.